dpurkays/dpurkays/README.md

 - ⚡ Fun fact: ...
 -->

-📚I am currently a student at SFU pursuing my second degree in Computing Sciences.
+👩‍🎓 New CS Grad from Simon Fraser University!

-👩‍🎓 I graduated from the University of Calgary with Bachelor of Science in Psychology.
+I graduated from the University of Calgary with Bachelor of Science in Psychology.